 4) Hard-boiled eggs

-They’re the perfect on-the-go snack.
-Egg whites are high in protein, and the yolks have choline, for fetal brain and nervous system development, plus beta-carotene, a form of vitamin A. Eggs also have folate, which helps prevent birth defects of the brain and spine.
-Cook up a batch once a week so they’re easy to take anywhere.
+Cook up a batch once a week for a perfect on-the-go snack.
+Egg whites are high in protein and the yolks have choline for fetal brain and nervous system development, plus beta-carotene, a form of vitamin A. Eggs also have folate, which helps prevent birth defects of the brain and spine.

 Tip: Try a sprinkling of chili powder, garlic salt, smoked paprika, or iodized salt for a flavor kick.
 If you really want to spice things up, make deviled eggs!